nicolasochem/tzip/README.md

 ## Contribute

-If you want to contribute, you can find TZIP templates in the [Templates] folder.
+If you want to contribute a proposal, please review the TZIP structure in [TZIP-0001](Proposals/TZIP-0001/TZIP-0001.md).
+You may find TZIP templates in the [Templates] folder helpful.

-Note that TZIPs should be written in [Markdown](https://docs.gitlab.com/ee/user/markdown.html) format.
+Create a new subfolder in [Proposals] named for your TZIP, and include the proposal, faq, and any assets (e.g. contracts) in that subfolder.
+Note that TZIPs and faqs should be written in [Markdown](https://docs.gitlab.com/ee/user/markdown.html) format.

-You can find more details about the TZIP structure in [TZIP-0001](Proposals/TZIP-0001/TZIP-0001.md)
+Once you have written your proposal, please open a merge request with your proposal for review.
+Please remember to update the `Current TZIPs` table in the README in your MR.

 [TZIP-0001]: Proposals/TZIP-0001
 [TZIP-0002]: Proposals/TZIP-0002